AdamPayzant/UML-ifier/README.md

 ## Current Shortcomings

-* I can only find how to compile UTF code points, and not the characters in g++.
-Currently looking for a solution
 * Some UML class diagram specifications are broken or stretched to ensure headers will still operate normally (This is unlikely to be completely fixable)
 * Header files need to following the following specifications:
     - Only one class is defined